PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Abstract

 \section{Abstract}

-Anomaly detection and localization are essential in many areas, where collecting enough anomalous samples for training is almost impossible.
-To overcome this difficulty, many existing methods use a pre-trained network to encode input images and non-parametric modeling to estimate the encoded feature distribution.
-In the modeling process, however, they overlook that position and neighborhood information affect the distribution of normal features.
-To use the information, in this paper, the normal distribution is estimated with conditional probability given neighborhood features, which is modeled with a multi-layer perceptron network.
-At the same time, positional information can be used by building a histogram of representative features at each position.
-While existing methods simply resize the anomaly map into the resolution of an input image, the proposed method uses an additional refine network that is trained from synthetic anomaly images to perform better interpolation considering the shape and edge of the input image.
-For the popular industrial dataset, MVTec AD benchmark, the experimental results show \textbf{99.52\%} and \textbf{98.91\%} AUROC scores in anomaly detection and localization, which is state-of-the-art performance.
+Because anomalous samples cannot be used for training, many anomaly detection and localization methods use pre-trained networks and non-parametric modeling to estimate encoded feature distribution.
+However, these methods neglect the impact of position and neighborhood information on the distribution of normal features.
+To overcome this, we propose a new algorithm, \textbf{PNI}, which estimates the normal distribution using conditional probability given neighborhood features, modeled with a multi-layer perceptron network.
+Moreover, position information is utilized by creating a histogram of representative features at each position.
+Instead of simply resizing the anomaly map, the proposed method employs an additional refine network trained on synthetic anomaly images to better interpolate and account for the shape and edge of the input image.
+We conducted experiments on the MVTec AD benchmark dataset and achieved state-of-the-art performance, with \textbf{99.56\%} and \textbf{98.98\%} AUROC scores in anomaly detection and localization, respectively.